-Now that you understand of what remarketing is, let’s look at retargeting as well.
+Now that you understand what remarketing is, let’s look at retargeting as well.

-Retargeting is a form of digital advertising by which advertisers create display advertising campaigns to specifically target a set of audience based on their previous activity on their website.
+Retargeting is a form of digital advertising by which advertisers create display advertising campaigns to specifically target a set of audiences based on their previous activity on their website.

-Brand effectively execute retargeting campaigns using the already collected data of their visitors through cookies, Pixel or emails collecting channels.
+Brands effectively execute retargeting campaigns using the already collected data of their visitors through cookies, Pixel or email collecting channels.

 You can put it as a re-engagement strategy using ad campaigns to target audience and get them to return to your website to take actions that will lead to purchases.

-effective retargeting works pretty well when the right data is collect and expanded.
+effective retargeting works pretty well when the right data is collected and expanded.

 Data is collected based on what they searching for, the pages they visited online, the products or services they interact with online and at what specific time which makes the data and targeting more precise.

-Let’s look at some few examples of retargeting
+Let’s look at a few examples of retargeting

 How retargeting works